selfrefactor/rambdax/README.md

 ### pipeAsync

-Asynchronous version of `R.pipe`. `await`s the result of each function before passing it to the next.
+Asynchronous version of `R.pipe`, but it accepts only one argument as input(instead of multiple as regular `pipe`).
+It `await`s the result of each function before passing it to the next.
 Returns a `Promise` of the result.

 <a title="redirect to Rambda Repl site" href="https://rambda.now.sh?const%20add%20%3D%20async%20x%20%3D%3E%20%7B%0A%20%20await%20R.delay(100)%0A%20%20return%20x%20%2B%201%0A%7D%0Aconst%20multiply%20%3D%20async%20x%20%3D%3E%20%7B%0A%20%20await%20R.delay(100)%0A%20%20return%20x%20*%202%20%0A%7D%0A%0Aconst%20result%20%3D%20await%20R.pipeAsync(%0A%20%20add%2C%0A%20%20multiply%0A)(1)%0A%2F%2F%20%60result%60%20resolves%20to%20%604%60">Try this <strong>R.pipeAsync</strong> example in Rambda REPL</a>